Stochastic Dynamics of Growing Young Diagrams and Their Limit Shapes: Introduction

 The total number of partitions of $n$ is denoted by $p(n)$.
 For instance, $4=4, ~4=3+1, ~4=2+2, ~4=2+1+1$ and $4=1+1+1+1$ are all possible partitions of 4.
 Therefore $p(4)=5$.

-The study of partitions goes back to Euler \cite{Euler:book}.
-One his famous result is the beautiful expression of the generating function encoding the sequence $p(n)$ through a neat infinite product
+The study of partitions goes back to Leonhard Euler \cite{Euler:book}.
+One his result is the beautiful expression of the generating function encoding the sequence $p(n)$ through a neat infinite product

 (It is convenient to set $p(0)=1$.)
-Using \eqref{Euler} one can deduce the large $n$ asymptotic $\ln p(n)\simeq 2\pi\sqrt{n/6}$.
-A more precise asymptotic formula by Hardy and Ramanujan \cite{HR18}
+Using \eqref{Euler} one easily deduces the asymptotic behavior: $\ln p(n)\simeq 2\pi\sqrt{n/6}$ for $n\gg 1$.
+Hardy and Ramanujan \cite{HR18} derived a more precise asymptotic formula

-and an exact Hardy-Ramanujan-Rademacher formula \cite{R37} have been derived (see e.g. \cite{Apostol}) via a connection of the generating function \eqref{Euler} with Dedekind's eta function.
+Rademacher improved \eqref{HR} and derived an {\em exact} formula \cite{R37} for $p(n)$.
+His proof relies on the so-called circle method of Hardy, Littlewood, and Ramanujan together with marvelous properties of the Dedekind eta function which is ultimately related to the Euler's generating function \eqref{Euler}; see \cite{Apostol} for a pedagogical derivation of the exact Hardy-Ramanujan-Rademacher formula.

-One can think about partitions geometrically representing them by Young diagrams (Fig.~\ref{Fig:Young_2}); e.g. the Young diagram of the partition \eqref{n:partition} has $k$ columns, with $m_j$ being the height of the $j^\text{th}$ column.
+One can think about partitions geometrically representing them by Young diagrams.
+This is illustrated in Fig.~\ref{Fig:Young_2}.
 The total number $\mathbb{Y}_2(n)$ of Young diagrams composed of $n$ elemental squares is $\mathbb{Y}_2(n)=p(n)$.
-Rather than fixing area, one can impose other restrictions, e.g. one can consider Young diagrams that fit into an $a\times b$ box.
-The total number of such diagrams is $\mathbb{Y}(a,b) = (a+b)!/[a! \, b!]$.
+Rather than fixing an area, one can impose other restrictions, e.g., one can consider Young diagrams that fit into an $a\times b$ box.
+The total number of such diagrams is

 The Young diagram is a two-dimensional (lattice) object, and it admits an obvious generalization to higher dimensions.
 The analog of Eq.~\eqref{Euler} is known in three (but not higher) dimensions \cite{Andrews,Mac99,Mac16}: